mariojgt/skeleton-admin/README.md

 ## Note
 This package was designed to have a strong and simple start point to be as modular as possible, you can update it to meet your needs and don't forget to contribute to the project, thanks!

+You can also try the mobile application in this link https://github.com/mariojgt/skeleton-pos that was design to work with this application out of the box just update the endpoint and you are all set.